Home Projects About

 Recommendation: Create an Instructions and FAQ page within the fundraising pages or a guided tour.

-The goal of the usability test is to deepen understanding of the challenges donors and fundraisers face while using the Pink Fund website for their philanthropic activities.
+The goal of the usability test is to validate the qualitative insights and expert judgment regarding the challenges donors and fundraisers face while using the Pink Fund website, and provide clear, data backed design proiroties.

 Method